 - Chem 110/12: Fundamentals of Chemistry (4) with lab (1) PSL

 - FCS 102: Nutrition in the Lifespan (3) LSI

 - Psy 213: Lifespan Development (3) LSI

-All students interested in transferring should read the above, then contact, and if possible meet, with the Recruitment Coordinator, Kim Schultz, BSN, RN, firstname.lastname@example.org, to discuss available options prior to applying, plus to schedule a campus visit.
+All students interested in transferring should read the above, then contact, and if possible meet, with the Recruitment Coordinator, Kim Schultz, BSN, RN, email@example.com, to discuss available options prior to applying, plus to schedule a campus visit.
 If a campus visit is scheduled, copies of current course syllabi and course descriptions are very helpful to bring along when reviewing courses, plus unofficial college transcripts.
 A meeting with an Admission Office counselor is also advised at the same time.
-There is no deadline for transfer applications, however, completed applications for entry in Fall will be reviewed throughout the spring, and into the summer as space is known.
+Completed applications for entry in Fall will be reviewed throughout the spring, and into the summer as space is known.
+The deadline for Transfer applications is August 1st.
 Admission to the School of Nursing is highly competitive and is dependent upon space available for students to transfer into the program as well as a thorough review by the Admission Committee.

 Additional information for transfer applicants is available at iwu.edu/admissions/transfer/, including how to apply for financial aid and submit an on-line application for admission free of charge.
 Many sources of financial assistance are available for students demonstrating a financial need.